-Headline Action Timeframe Action Owner A priority action is to place the Barracks site as the centre of a new cultural quarter within the town.
-Actions include: To appoint a consultant led team to assess the potential for the Barracks site to accommodate a newly relocated library, a county museum, cultural/community space and a creative 'making' space.
-Ensure that any future design proposals provide for a dedicated, high quality civic space on the former Parade Square and enable flexible civic use and events space and is prioritised to pedestrian movement and access Ensure that any future design proposals incorporate access to the rear of the main Barracks building Short/Medium Term Longford County Council URDF Longford Westmeath Education and Training Board (LWETB) Ireland Strategic Investment Fund (ISIF) Longford Tourism Office To be investment-ready as and when required, it is proposed to undertake a detailed survey of the former Barracks site and buildings to determine their structural condition and build on a visual survey that was previously completed Short Term Longford County Council, Ensure that any new build or new use proposals are sympathetic to the heritage setting and values of existing protected structures/buildings within the Barracks site and the wider Battery Road Architectural Conservation Area.
-This will require regular engagement with the Heritage Office with Longford County Council Short Term Longford County Council (Heritage Office) Engage with the Education Training Board (ETB) regarding the potential removal of the existing high fence and replace with a permeable landscape edge treatment Short Term Longford County Council LWETB
+Headline Action Timeframe Action Owner A priority action is to identify an 'anchor use' for the site - The following 'opportunity projects' should continue to be explored: "Undertake a market viability analysis on the potential viability of future potential hotel, tourism, cultural uses to include accommodation on site, with a preference for hotel tourism "Ensure that any future design proposals provide for a dedicated, high quality civic space on the former Parade Square and enable flexible civic use and events space and is prioritised to pedestrian movement and access "Consider an additional use of the site to host an indoor civic space that could accommodate a Arts/Theatre space and some atypical Council Services Short/Medium Term Longford County Council URDF Longford Westmeath Education and Training Board (LWETB) Ireland Strategic Investment Fund (ISIF) Longford Tourism Office To be investment-ready as and when required, it is proposed to undertake a detailed survey of the former Barracks site and buildings to determine their structural condition and build on a visual survey that was previously completed.
+Short Term Longford County Council, Ensure that any new build or new use proposals are sympathetic to the heritage setting and values of existing protected structures/buildings within the Barracks site and the wider Battery Road Architectural Conservation Area.
+This will require regular engagement with the Heritage Office with Longford Council Council Short Term Longford County Council (Heritage Office) Engage with the Education Training Board (ETB) regarding the potential removal of the existing high fence and replace with a permeable landscape edge treatment Short Term Longford County Council LWETB

-\Timeframe: Short Term = 1 - 2 Years / Medium Term = 3 - 4 Years / Long Term = 5 - 7 Years
+Timeframe: Short Term = 1 - 2 Years / Medium Term = 3 - 4 Years / Long Term = 5 - 7 Years

 Headline Action Timeframe Action Owner Engage with residents at Battery Court on access and permeability between the Barracks site and Battery Court Short Term Longford County Council Battery Court Residents Ensure that any future design proposals include high quality distinctive paving, lighting and seating, trees in planters and soften hard landscape areas where appropriate.
-Short Term Longford County Council, To consider temporary use of the site for small scale events or recreational/sporting use in lieu of further formal capital development, for example Cycleright initiative for National Schools Short Term Longford County Council Longford Town Team
+Short Term Longford County Council, To monitor and consider any influencing factors borne out of the site being potentially used as an Accommodation Facility for Ukranian Refugees over the next five years Medium Term Longford County Council To develop a business case in conjunction with an appointed Integrated Design Team to take forward one or all three of the 'opportunity projects' identified and develop a funding proposal for significant investment.
+Medium Term Longford County Council